-Discipline incidents will be classified as Type I, Type II, and Type III Infractions.
-Bus infractions are considered Type IV.
+Discipline incidents will be classified as Type I, Type II, or Type III Infractions.
+Transportation infractions are considered Type IV.
+Restorative Practices and Disciplinary Options are listed in alphabetical order and are not necessarily intended to be progressive.

-Type I Infractions - Discipline incidents that severely interfere with anyone's safety and learning, are of a threatening or harmful nature, are Safe Schools violations and warrant immediate response from administration, crisis team, entire staff, and/or community support are Type I Infractions.
+Type I Infractions - Discipline incidents that severely interfere with anyone's safety and/or learning, are of a serious threatening or harmful nature, and/or are Safe Schools violations are Type I Infractions.
+Anyone found to have engaged in a Type I Infraction shall be subject to suspension and/or expulsion from school in the manner provided by board policy and regulation and any other applicable provisions of the law.

-Type II Infractions - Discipline incidents that interfere with anyone's safety and learning, are of a threatening or harmful nature, legal violations and warrant administrative interventions are Type 2 Infractions.
+Type II Infractions - Discipline incidents that interfere with anyone's safety and/or learning, are of a threatening or harmful nature, and/or legal violations and warrant administrative interventions are Type II Infractions.

-Type III Infractions - Discipline incidents that can be handled by the teacher and do not warrant a discipline referral to the principal or designee; any behavior that is of low level intensity, passive in nature and/or of a non-threatening manner is a Type 3 Infraction.
-Due to the frequency of the Infraction, and a history of failed interventions, a referral to an administrator may be warranted.
+Type III Infractions - Discipline incidents that can be handled by the teacher and do not warrant a discipline referral to the principal or designee; any behavior that is of low level intensity, passive in nature and/or of a non-threatening manner is a Type III Infraction.
+Depending on the frequency of the Infraction and/or if there is a history of failed interventions, a referral to an administrator as a Type II or Type I infraction may be warranted.